-What is Ds0?
-Ds0 (or digital signaling zero) is basically the rate of Digital signaling.
-This rate is set at 64 kilobits per second.
+Ds0 or digital signaling zero is basically the transmission rate of Digital signaling.
+This standard digital transmission rate is set at 64 kilobits per second.
 In other words, it is the same rate as the capacity of the single analog voice frequency communication channel.

-Ds0 comprises one 64kbps channel that is considered as a building block of its T1 transmission line.
-24 Ds0 channels make one T1 line.
+DS0 comprises one 64kbps channel that is considered as a building block of its T1 transmission line.
+One T1 line consists of 24 Ds0 channels.

 The 64kbps basic rate can transmit individual phone calls making it the backbone of the Telecom sector voice as well as data structures.
 This rate is just an estimate as the real available bandwidth will depend on the signal encoding standard that is being used.

 Ds0 does not use a framing format.
 In this way, it is different from faster versions.
 In fact, anything more than 56 kbps in speed is typically a fractional connection.